 Most writing at university will require a strong and logically structured introduction.
 An effective introduction should provide some background or context for your assignment, clearly state your thesis and include the key points you will cover in the body of the essay in order to prove your thesis.

-Your introduction is usually approximately 10% of your total assignment word count.
+Usually, your introduction is approximately 10% of your total assignment word count.
 It is much easier to write your introduction once you have drafted your body paragraphs and conclusion, as you know what your assignment is going to be about.
 An effective introduction needs to inform your reader by establishing what the paper is about and provide four basic things:

 - A brief background or overview of your assignment topic